New Update!

 • Conversion rate: Conversion rate measures the percentage of potential customers who have taken a specific action, such as making a purchase or filling out a form.
 It is a crucial metric for identifying potential areas of improvement.

 • Cost per acquisition (CPA): CPA measures the cost of acquiring a new customer, such as the cost of running ads or creating content.
-Tracking the CPA of BOF campaigns lets you assess the cost-effectiveness of your strategies and make adjustments to optimize your return on investment.
+Tracking the CPA of BOF campaigns lets you assess the cost-effectiveness of your strategies.
+It also enables you to make adjustments to optimize your return on investment.

-• Return on investment (ROI): This measures the financial return on investment for your BOF campaigns, such as the revenue generated from newly acquired customers after a specific BOF campaign.
-Tracking your ROI lets you assess the overall effectiveness of your BOF marketing efforts and optimize your strategies to maximize your revenue.
+• Return on investment (ROI): This measures how much you get back from the spend on your BOF campaigns.
+An example is revenue from newly acquired customers after a specific BOF campaign.
+Tracking ROI lets you assess the overall effectiveness of your BOF marketing and optimize strategies to maximize your revenue.

 • Customer lifetime value (CLV): CLV measures the total value of a customer throughout their engagement with your business.
 This includes purchases and any referrals they make.
 Monitoring CLV lets you assess the long-term value of new customers gained through your BOF campaigns.
 This helps you to adjust your strategies and make the most of each customer by optimizing their value over time.